TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

 Marking wizard as done
 ======================

-As soon as the wizard has completely finished (e.g. it detected that no update is necessary anymore) the wizard is marked as done and won't be checked anymore.
+As soon as the wizard has completely finished, for example it detected that no update is necessary anymore, the wizard is marked as done and won't be checked anymore.

 To force TYPO3 to check the wizard every time, the interface :php:`\TYPO3\CMS\Install\Updates\RepeatableInterface` has to be implemented.
 This interface works as a marker and does not force any methods to be implemented.

 .. index:: Upgrade wizards; Generating output
 .. _upgrade-wizards-generate-output: